- Program Overview

 Comments expand on the description and identify any required special PAR or billing instructions.
 The notation "DELETED" means that the code is invalid effective the day following the date shown in the "COMMENTS" column.
 Newly added codes become effective on the date shown.
 For example, procedure codes deleted effective 12/31/17 can be used only for non-prior authorized services provided prior to 1/1/18 or on PARs approved prior to 1/1/18.

 Questionnaires: Some codes require a questionnaire to be filled out to be sent in with the PAR.
-The questionnaires can be found on the Department's website on the Forms web page under Durable Medical Equipment, Prosthetics, Orthotics & Supplies (DMEPOS) Forms.
+The questionnaires are located on the Department's website on the Provider Forms web page under the Durable Medical Equipment, Prosthetics, Orthotics & Supplies (DMEPOS) Forms drop-down menu.
 In the code table, a questionnaire is indicated by 'Q' and the number associated with the questionnaire (I.e. Q1, Q2, Q15, etc.).

 This opens a new web page, there are links back to this section of this manual.